filkata123/VR-Minor/README.md

 # vr-minor
-The most important files from my VR minor in Fontys ICT
+The most important files from my time in the VR minor in Fontys ICT.

+The Slicing folder contains my contribution to a joint university project that is currently on a secure gitlab instance.
+One day, I might recreate the project so that I can showcase how these shaders/scripts interact with each other.

+The Blender folder contains blender projects.